-Thinking about the last hours of someone's life can be hard.
-But knowing what to expect may make things a little easier.
+Thinking about the last hours of someone's life can be hard, but knowing what to expect may make things a little easier.

-This leaflet describes some of the changes that happen to people in their final days and hours.
+This leaflet describes some of the changes that happen to a person in their final days and hours.
 We hope it eases some of your concerns.

-And remember - you can always ask staff at Prospect Hospice for help and information.
-Because we're not just here to help make your loved one's last moments as peaceful and comfortable as possible.
-We're here to support you too.
+Our staff are always available for help and information.
+We're not just here to help make your loved one's last moments as peaceful and comfortable as possible; we're here to support you too.